pathlovathsrinivas/FIFA-WORLDCUP-2018/FIFA-2018-World-cup/README.md

 I chose Logistic Regression in my model and got an accuracy of 57% on the training set and 55% accuracy on the test set.
 I also used the FIFA ranking as of April 2018 dataset and a dataset containing the fixture of the group stages of the tournament.

-## According to this model Brazil is likely to win this World Cup.

-## Areas of further Research/ Improvement

-1. Dataset - to improve dataset you could use FIFA, the game not the organisation, to assess the quality of each team player.

-2. A confusion matrix would be great to analyse which games the model got wrong.

-3. We could ensemble that is, we could try stacking more models together to improve the accuracy.